CodeDW771/EJOR25_code/README.md

 	distributed_alg_comparison(examplenow = k)

 ### Algorithm acceleration comparison
-Compare the performance between Algorithm 1 (Consensus-Tracking-ADMM) and Algorithm 2 (Accelerated-Consensus-Tracking ADMM).
+Compare the performance between Algorithm 1 (Consensus-Tracking-ADMM) and Algorithm 2 (Improved-Consensus-Tracking-ADMM).
 The complete pipeline is implemented in `acceleration_comparison(examplenow)` function in `Main.py`.
 To test this component, you can run the following code in `main.py`: